Cross Species Functional Alignment

 )

-Male and female 5xFAD mice display gene expression alterations across all five consensus clusters, with the strongest correlations observed among modules/genes in Consensus Cluster B, which generally consists of immune system pathways and functions.
+5xFAD mice display gene expression alterations that are correlated with human disease across all five consensus clusters, with the strongest correlations observed among modules/genes in Consensus Cluster B, which generally consists of immune system pathways and functions.

 Examining individual correlation results